 Tasks run on the second and fourth Wednesday of each month from 10am to 3pm, but anytime you can spare is greatly appreciated.

-Tasks vary throughout the year and are very dependent upon the weather.
-For instance during the autumn and winter work includes coppicing, pollarding, and tree planting.
+Tasks include coppicing, pollarding, and tree planting in autumn or winter.
 During the spring and summer, they plant wildflowers, build bridges, steps, and boardwalks, and even make charcoal.

 The group involves people of all ages in its practical work.
 No prior experience is required.
 Training, tools, protective gear and materials are all provided.